Boys' love fandom: Numbers

 In the mid-1990s, estimates of the size of the Japanese yaoi fandom were at 100,000-500,000 people; at around that time, the long-running yaoi anthology June had a circulation of between 80,000 and 100,000, twice the circulation of the "best-selling" gay lifestyle magazine Badi.
 Most Western yaoi fansites "appeared some years later than pages and lists devoted to mainstream anime and manga".
 As of 1995, they "revolved around the most famous series", such as Ai no Kusabi and Zetsuai 1989; and by the late 1990s, English-speaking websites mentioning yaoi "reached the hundreds".
 As of 2003, on Japanese-language internet sites, there were roughly equal proportions of sites dedicated to yaoi as there were sites by and for gay men about homosexuality.
-On 16 November 2003 there were 770,000 yaoi websites.
+On 16 November 2003, there were 770,000 yaoi websites.
 As of April 2005, a search for non-Japanese sites resulted in 785,000 English, 49,000 Spanish, 22,400 Korean, 11,900 Italian and 6,900 Chinese sites.
 In January 2007, there were approximately five million hits for 'yaoi'.
-Hisako Miyoshi, the Vice Editor-in-Chief for Libre Publishing's manga division, said in a 2008 interview that although Boys Love is more well known to the general public, the numbers of readers remains limited, which she attributes to the codified nature of the genre.
+Hisako Miyoshi, the vice editor-in-chief for Libre Publishing's manga division, said in a 2008 interview that although Boys Love is more well known to the general public, the number of readers remains limited, which she attributes to the codified nature of the genre.